Gromov elliptic resolutions of quartic double solid: Proof of Theorem

+of bidegree $(A+B, C+D)=(3,3)$.
+It is impossible to recover uniquely the exponents $(a,b,c,d)$ from the ones $(A,B,C,D)$; in fact, the matrix of the corresponding system of linear equations is degenerate.
+This can be done by hand, however.
+For instance, for every bivariate monomial $x_0^A x_1^B y_0^C y_1^D$ with $A > B, C > D$ and $A \ge C$ we get a solution by letting $c=0, a=C, d=B$ and $b=D-B=A-C$; indeed, we have $a+b+c+d=3$.
+We proceed likewise in all other cases.
+In the majority of cases we get a unique solution; in the remaining cases there are exactly two solutions, and their difference is divisible by the quadric form $Q=t_0t_3-t_1t_2$.
+So, starting with a bihomogeneous equation of $S$ with coefficients in $\bar \QQ$, in this way we get an equation of $R$ with coefficients in $\bar \QQ$ such that $S=Q\cdot R$.
+The resulting cubic threefold $X\subset\PP^4$ with equation $x_4Q+R=0$ also is defined over $\bar \QQ$. \end{remark}

+We are now ready to prove our main result. \begin{proof}[Proof of Theorem \ref{mthm}] Let $X$ be a cubic threefold in $\PP^4$ with $s$ nodes and defect $d$, admitting an algebraic small resolution, see Theorem \ref{thm:FW}.
+Then all small resolutions of $X$ are algebraic (see Theorem \ref {thm:proj-res}) and they are uniformly rational by Theorem \ref {thm:unif-rat}.
+Let $x\in X$ be a general point and let $Y$ be the blow--up of $X$ at $x$.
+By Theorem \ref {thm:blow}, all small resolutions of $Y$ are also algebraic and uniformly rational.

 As in Proposition \ref {prop:Kre-Had}, there is a double cover $\phi: Z\longrightarrow \PP^3$ branched along a quartic surface $B$ with $6+s$ nodes, six of which lying on a trope, with a morphism $\varphi\colon Y \to Z$ such that the morphism $\tilde\pi\colon Y \to \PP^3$ determined by the projection $\pi$ from $x$ factors through $\varphi$ and $\phi$.
 Moreover $\varphi\colon Y \to Z$ is a partial small resolution of $Z$ at the six nodes of $Z$ lying on the trope.
 Then all small resolutions of $Y$ determine small resolutions of $Z$ that are algebraic and uniformly rational, and therefore Gromov elliptic.
-Now the assertion follows. \end{proof}
+Now the assertion follows. \end{proof} {\bf Acknowledgments.} The second author thanks Yuri Prokhorov and Ivan Cheltsov for clarifying discussions.